stjudecloud/docs/docs/guides/genomics-platform/analyzing-data/running-sj-workflows.md

 In this guide, we will explain generally how to run, from end-to-end, any of our in house analysis workflows from within the DNAnexus cloud ecosystem.
 The [DNAnexus](https://www.dnanexus.com/) genomic ecosystem is the backbone for the computation and storage in St. Jude Cloud.
 If you'd like, you can read an introduction to the DNAnexus ecosystem [here](https://documentation.dnanexus.com/).
 If you haven't already, follow [this guide](../requesting-data/data-request.md) to request access to St. Jude data in this secure cloud ecosystem.

 !!! note
-    If you have used the initial funds from creating your account and are still testing our workflows, please reach out to support@stjude.cloud and we can help you access additional collaboration funding.
+    If you use the initial $50 credit from creating your account and are interested in additional funding, please reach out to support@stjude.cloud as additional collaboration funds may be available.

 ## Getting started